Th3Mast3rM1nd/Command-Challenges-Writeups/README.md

 ***Challenge 12***

-There are files in this challenge with different file extensions.
-Remove all files with the .doc extension recursively in the current working directory.
+<kbd>There are files in this challenge with different file extensions.
+Remove all files with the .doc extension recursively in the current working directory.</kbd>

 <details>
   <summary> <b>View Solution </b></summary>